danschultz/mesh/spec.md

 		}
 	}

+#### Has-one Associations
-Has-one associations are populated when the foreign keys change, and the record belongs to the store.
-If the record has not been retrieved from the adaptor, an empty record is created.
-The empty record will have its ID populated from the foreign key.
-The has-one association can then be loaded like so: `person.bestFriend.load();`.
+Has-one relationships are populated when the record's foreign keys change.
+If the associated record has not been loaded, an empty record will be created with its ID populated with the foreign key.
+The has-one association can then be loaded like so: `customer.account.load();`.

-Has-many associations are populated through a call to load, like so: `customer.orders.load();`.

-#### Associating Records
-Records are associated with each other by assigning them to associations.
-When a record is associated, the necessary foreign keys are automatically populated, and the record is inserted into the store that contains the association.
+**Example:** Associating has-one relationships

 	var customer:Customer = store.query(Custmoer).find(1);
 	var account:Account = store.query(Account).find(2);